Tsomoriri/PhysNet-RadarNowcast/meeting records/meeting9.md

 - [sushen] Explore and implement ViT
 - something with attention mechanism
 - add diffusion and continuity to the FCN,ConvLSTM,Unet
 - Velocity field with different velocities in a field for different objects in the field.
+- Essentially each 40x40 has a differrent velocity.
+Hint: use a field vector to define a layer where velocity is different at each point.

 ## Additional Notes